ssmirr/appdev-chapters/refactoring-fortune-teller-with-dynamic-routes.md

 ## Part 1: Dice

-Our goal is to keep fortune-teller working exactly the same way that it was after we finished debugging the horoscopes Part 2 and building out the dice in Part 3; we're not going to add a thing.
+Our goal is to keep fortune-teller working exactly the same way that it was after we finished debugging the horoscopes in Part 2 and building out the dice in Part 3; we're not going to add a thing.
 But we're going to get rid of 90% of the lines of code within it, while keeping the functionality exactly the same.
 How?
 With **dynamic route segments**.
 Consider this target:

 [https://refactoring-fortune-teller.matchthetarget.com/roll/2/6](https://refactoring-fortune-teller.matchthetarget.com/roll/2/6)